robwco/workshop-marketing/_posts/2015-06-14-freelance-tools.md

 ---
 layout: page
-title: The 25 Best Freelance Articles of All Time
+title: The 25 Best Articles on Freelancing of All Time
 tags: appendix
 permalink: /freelance-tools
 author: Robert Williams